NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 you should ensure that you comply with the licensing terms of any source data you have used to create your data as well as with the policies of your organisation.

 **NOTE** - we are aware that there are many other licenses available, we have tried to keep the choice as simple as possible.
-However we welcome feedback on other licenses that we should consider adding support for.
+However we [welcome feedback](https://github.com/NetworkedPlanet/datadock/issues) on other licenses that we should consider adding support for.

-### Add Keywords
+### Add Tags

-You may choose to add any number of keywords to your dataset in the `Keywords` field.
+You may choose to add any number of keyword tags to your dataset in the `Tags` field.
 As you type in this field, pressing either comma (,) or Enter on your keyboard will create a separate keyword.

 We recommend at least tagging the content with the subject of the data.
 You may want to also consider tagging it with the geographical region(s) to which the data applies.

-### Choose the Identifier Column

-Each row in your CSV file will get a unique identifier generated for it during the conversion process.
-By default, this identifier is generated from the name of the CSV file you have uploaded and the row number of the row.
-However, often a dataset will contain a column that provides a natural identifier to use.
-In the `Identifier` field you can use the drop-down list to select the column to use for this purpose or leave it as `Row Number`.

-If you do choose to select a column, you should ensure that this column meets the following requirements:

-  1. There must be a value for this column on every row in the CSV file.
-  1. The values on each row should be unique.
-  1. The values should be a natural identifier for the thing described by the other columns in the row.

-### Review and Update Column Datatypes
+### Review and Update Column Datatypes (Column Definitions Tab)

 The DataDock script will attempt to determine what kind of data is provided in each field by examining the first row of data following the column headers.
 From this it will set an initial datatype for each column - this is the definition of what format of data is held in the column.
 The supported datatypes are: